suaustralia/docker-zabbix-sender/docs/getting_started.md

 # Getting started

-This page describes the installation procedure to see Docker Zabbix Sender  feeding Zabbix with information about your Docker containers.
+This page describes the step-by-step procedure to install and use Docker Zabbix Sender.

 Some commands below supposes your are running on Linux.